-A. Our Board of Directors has made these materials available to you on the Internet in connection with the solicitation of proxies for use at our 2021 Annual General Meeting to be held on June 10, 2021 at 8:00 a.m.
+A. Our Board of Directors has made these materials available to you on the Internet in connection with the solicitation of proxies for use at our 2022

+Annual General Meeting to be held on June 9, 2022 at 8:00 a.m.
 Central European Summer Time (2:00 a.m.
 Eastern Daylight Time) at the offices of Walder Wyss Ltd., Seefeldstrasse 123, 8008 Zurich, Switzerland.
-As a holder of common shares, you are invited to the 2021 Annual General Meeting and are requested to vote on the items of business described in this proxy statement.
-Please read the "Important Notice Regarding the Spread of the COVID-19 (Coronavirus) in Switzerland" on page 6 of this Notice of Invitation to 2021 Annual General Meeting of Shareholders.
+As a holder of common shares, you are invited to the 2022 Annual General Meeting and are requested to vote on the items of business described in this proxy statement.
+Please read the "Important Notice Regarding COVID-19 (Coronavirus) in Switzerland" on page 6 of the Notice of Invitation to 2022 Annual General Meeting of Shareholders regarding in-person attendance at the 2022 Annual General Meeting.
 This proxy statement includes information that is designed to assist you in voting your shares and that we are required to provide to you under SEC rules and applicable Swiss laws.

-Q. Why did I receive a notice in the mail regarding the Internet availability of proxy materials instead of a full set of proxy materials?
+O. Why did I receive a notice in the mail regarding the Internet availability of proxy materials instead of a full set of proxy materials?

-A. In accordance with the SEC rules, we may furnish proxy materials, including this proxy statement and our Annual Report, to our shareholders by providing access to such documents on the Internet instead of mailing printed copies.
+A. In accordance with the SEC rules, we may furnish proxy materials, including this proxy statement and our 2021 Annual Report, to our shareholders by providing access to such documents on the Internet instead of mailing printed copies.
 If you would like to receive a paper copy of our proxy materials, you should follow the instructions for requesting such materials in the notice.

-Q. What is the purpose of the 2021 Annual General Meeting?
+Q. What is the purpose of the 2022 Annual General Meeting?